Coderlane/QtWebkitUI/README.md

 GoChat_QtUI
 ===========

-A Qt-Webkit based UI for a Golang Cat program.
+A Qt-Webkit based UI for a Golang Chat program.